 Set Directory Permission For Created Directory

-By defualt the newly created directory permissions will be inherited from the umask value.
-This permissions also called as mode which provides like read, write and execution permissions about the directory.
+By default, the newly created directory permissions will be inherited from the umask value.
+These permissions are also called mode which provides like read, write, and execution permissions about the directory.
 We will specify the mode parameter as “0o654”.

 import os mode = 0654 os.makedirs("/home/ismail/data",mode)